Position

 Qualifications

-• High school diploma or equivalent required; additional education in healthcare or related fields is preferred.
+• High school diploma or equivalent required; associate's or bachelor's degree in a related field preferred.

-• Previous experience as a Medical Scribe or in a similar role is highly desirable.
+• Previous experience as a medical scribe or in a similar role is highly desirable.

-• Strong understanding of medical terminology, anatomy, and physiology.
+• Strong knowledge of medical terminology, anatomy, and physiology.

 • Excellent written and verbal communication skills.